Slugging skincare: experts share what you need to know about the trend

 What are the drawbacks?

-This all makes slugging sound like a skincare saviour, but this isn’t the reality for everyone; people who have oily or acne-prone skin may suffer from more breakouts if they try slugging.
+This all makes slugging sound like a skincare saviour, but this isn’t the reality for everyone; the benefits are dependent on your skin type.
+For example, people who have oily or acne-prone skin may suffer from more breakouts if they try slugging with an occlusive ointment.

 Dr Tara Francis, advanced facial aesthetician and founder of Enhance by Dr Tara, explains, “With all this being said, the best candidate for slugging would be those with sensitive and dry skin, not acne-prone or oily skin.

-Dr Malvina Cunningham, consultant dermatologist and member of Skin + Me’s expert dermatology team, agrees: “Used for dry skin conditions, [slugging] can be very helpful.
+Dermatologists recommend procedding with caution.
+Dr Malvina Cunningham, consultant dermatologist and member of Skin + Me’s expert dermatology team, says: “Used for dry skin conditions, [slugging] can be very helpful.
 However, using an emollient such as Vaseline and applying a thick layer to your skin when you are prone to breakouts can do the opposite and be too occlusive, leading to worsening breakouts.”

 Want to know how to reduce post-acne hyperpigmentation and scarring?
 Check out our top tips.